Suspending an employee: Our guide to making an informed decision

-Suspension comes with stigma attached; it casts a shadow over the employee’s competence or character.
+Suspension comes with a stigma attached; it casts a shadow over the employee’s competence or character.
 That doesn’t mean that an employer should not suspend under any circumstances, but a decision to suspend needs to be considered and informed.
-It should not be a “knee jerk reaction.”
+It should not be a “knee-jerk reaction.”

 So if you are under pressure to decide whether to suspend, what factors and risks should you have in mind?

-- Consider the cost: Suspension will be on full pay.
-In complex disciplinary situations it could last weeks, if not months.
-In commercial terms, is there any better, more cost effective alternative?
+Suspension will be on full pay.
+In complex disciplinary situations, it could last weeks, if not months.
+In commercial terms, is there any better, more cost-effective alternative?

-- Consider the evidence: Where you do reach a decision to suspend, then there must be some evidence to indicate there is cause for concern about the issue in question.
+Where you do reach a decision to suspend, then there must be some evidence to indicate there is cause for concern about the issue in question.
 A bare allegation should not lead straight to suspension without some indication that the allegation has some credibility.
-Clearly you are not going to wait for the outcome of a full disciplinary investigation before deciding whether to suspend, but the reasonable employer will want at least to understand that there is some evidence to back up the allegation.
+Clearly, you are not going to wait for the outcome of a full disciplinary investigation before deciding whether to suspend, but the reasonable employer will want at least to understand that there is some evidence to back up the allegation.

-- Consider how the matter may progress: If a decision is taken NOT to suspend when an allegation is first raised, that decision can be reviewed and changed as an investigation proceeds.
-On the other hand, it is far harder to suspend and then, part way through an investigation, reverse that decision and bring the employee back in to work.
+If a decision is taken NOT to suspend when an allegation is first raised, that decision can be reviewed and changed as an investigation proceeds.
+On the other hand, it is far harder to suspend and then, partway through an investigation, reverse that decision and bring the employee back into work.

-- Consider the impact on the employment relationship: Suspension damages employment relations, sometimes irreparably.
+Suspension damages employment relations, sometimes irreparably.
 It is important to recognise that suspending an employee may well be the death blow of that relationship.
-In our experience this is particularly the case with senior employees where the stigma and the damage to a professional employee’s reputation can be devastating.
-You should recognise and factor in this risk when considering whether to suspend
+In our experience, this is particularly the case with senior employees where the stigma and the damage to a professional employee’s reputation can be devastating.
+You should recognise and factor in this risk when considering whether to suspend.

-- What does your policy say?: There are still some disciplinary procedures which refer to suspension being automatic where an allegation of gross misconduct has been made.
-If a procedure does say this it should be updated.
-Otherwise, it increases the risk that a decision to suspend is seen as an automatic (therefore “knee jerk”) reaction to a gross misconduct allegation.
+There are still some disciplinary procedures that refer to suspension being automatic where an allegation of gross misconduct has been made.
+If a procedure does say this, it should be updated.
+Otherwise, it increases the risk that a decision to suspend is seen as an automatic (therefore “knee-jerk”) reaction to a gross misconduct allegation.

 Most suspensions will not, in themselves, give rise to claims against employers.
 Where an employee is suspended on suspicion of gross misconduct and is subsequently dismissed, the resulting claims are likely to focus on the fairness of a dismissal rather than the earlier decision to suspend.
 However, there are certain cases where suspension will, of itself, lead to claims against the employer: